Return-To-The-Roots/s25client/RTTR/texte/readme.txt

 A. Reference Note

-  The game requires an OpenGL-compatible graphics card with at least 64 MB graphics-memory.
+  The game requires an OpenGL2.1-compatible graphics card with at least 64 MB graphics-memory.
 A CPU with 800Mhz will suffice.

   Further on you will need an installed version of "The Settlers 2